Investment vehicle

 • Private limited company (BV)

-• Comparable foreign entity (EU member state or tax treaty country with non-discrimination clause)
+• Foreign: Comparable foreign entity (EU member state or tax treaty country with non-discrimination clause)

 2. Tax Treatment

-• No access to double tax treaties or EU Directives
+• Tax is levied at investor level and the fund has no access to double tax treaties or EU Directives.

 Commanditaire vennootschap (CV)

-A transparent CV for Dutch tax purposes may (still) qualify as a reverse hybrid entity and subsequently become subject to Dutch tax (ATAD 2).
-However, collective and alternative investment funds with a diversified portfolio of securities are excluded under these rules.
+• A CV may still qualify as a reverse hybrid for Dutch tax purposes and, as a result, become subject to Dutch taxation under ATAD 2.
+However, collective and alternative investment funds with a diversified portfolio of securities are excluded from these rules.

 Fiscale beleggings-instelling (FBI)

-• Generally has access to double tax treaties, but not to EU Parent-Subsidiary Directive
+• Generally, eligible to claim double tax treaties, but not to EU Parent Subsidiary Directive

-• Tax will apply to permitted subsidiary carrying out project development activities
+• Tax will apply to permitted subsidiary undertaking project development activities

 3. Transfer Tax

-• Generally, a transfer of an interest in a real estate fund is not subject to RETT if interest constitutes less than 1/3 of the (issued) fund size and the acquiring investor does not already own interest in fund which subsequently constitutes at least 1/3.
-Transfer of legal title to Dutch real estate (or shares in Dutch real estate entities) to general partner / depository may attract RETT.
+• As a general rule, a transfer of an interest in a real estate fund is not subject to RETT if the interest represents less than one third of the issued fund interests and the acquiring investor does not already hold an interest in the fund which, together with the interest acquired, would amount to at least one third.
+A transfer of legal title to Dutch real estate (or shares in Dutch real estate entities) to the general partner or the depositary may give rise to RETT.

 Commanditaire vennootschap (CV)